Department: UW School of Dentistry IT Services

 Data Disposal (DD)

 Electronic data accumulates on computing devices and electronic storage media the longer they are in service.
 Much of the data used for job functions is considered Restricted or Confidential and may not be used by the next workforce member receiving that computing device.

 Requirement: (DD-1) All Restricted and Confidential electronic data must be electronically erased, removed, or physically destroyed from all computing devices prior to recycling, reuse or reassignment in a manner which does not allow for its restoration with readily available resources.

 Data Retention (DRT)

 Many regulatory requirements and policies stipulate that data must be retained for a specific period of time for audit and record keeping.

 Requirement: (DRT-1) Electronic data must be retained in accordance with its classification and type.
 Legal mandates and subpoenas for data will supersede local requirements should they be in conflict.

 Data Integrity (DI)

-In order for electronic data to be used properly for its intended purpose it must not be accidentally or inadvertently altered from its usable state.
+For electronic data to be used properly for its intended purpose it must not be accidentally or inadvertently altered from its usable state.